 In Yosemite National Park, YARTS connects with all shuttle services including the free Valley Shuttle and the Tuolumne Meadows Shuttle (summer only).
 Check the YARTS trip planning page for more information about making all of these connections.

 We hope that you can answer all of your questions about the YARTS service from the information on this site, but if you still have questions, please contact us.

 YARTS is managed by the Merced County Association of Governments.
 YARTS has provided more than 1,000,000 passenger rides since beginning operation in 2000.
 YARTS offers rides to all visitors to Yosemite, providing the highest possible level of service regardless of ethnicity, national origin, gender, sexual orientation, or accessibility needs.
 If you believe that you have been discriminated against, please click here to file a Title VI complaint.

-YARTS is not liable for any expense incurred by the passenger due to delayed or missed service, natural disasters, park closures or any other event which requires us to alter our schedule.
+YARTS is not liable for any expense incurred by the passenger due to delayed or missed service, natural disasters, park closures, boarding of the incorrect bus, passengers who miss scheduled service or any event which requires us to alter our schedule.
 This includes alternate travel arrangements, lodging, meals or any other expenses not specifically mentioned.
 YARTS is not liable for any passenger belongings lost or damaged during transport.
-If you have lost an item on a YARTS bus, please be contact at [email protected]
+If you have lost an item on a YARTS bus, please contact us at [email protected]